Unity-Technologies/com.unity.multiplayer.docs/docs/installation/migratingfromUNet.md

     m_ints.OnListChanged += OnIntChanged;
 }

-// The NetworkListEvent contains information about the operation and index of the change. void OnIntChanged(NetworkListEvent<int> changeEvent)
+// The NetworkListEvent has information about the operation and index of the change. void OnIntChanged(NetworkListEvent<int> changeEvent)
 {